Battle of Ia Drang: LZ X-Ray secured

 Around 10:30 a.m., 1st Battalion, 7th Cavalry received orders to withdraw from the battle zone while 2nd Battalion, 7th Cavalry and 2nd Battalion, 5th Cavalry took up defensive positions for the night.
 According to the assessment of ARVN Gen. Nguyen Vinh Loc, at the LZ X-Ray battle, the PAVN did not have anti-aircraft weapons and heavy mortars and had to resort to "human wave" tactics: "The enemy has lost nearly all their heavy crew-served weapons during the first phase ...
 Their tactics relied mostly on the 'human waves.'"

 The battle was ostensibly over.
-The PAVN forces had suffered hundreds of casualties and were no longer capable of a fight.
+The PAVN forces had suffered hundreds of casualties and were no longer capable of fighting.
 U.S. forces had suffered 79 killed and 121 wounded and had been reinforced to levels that would guarantee their safety.
-Given the situation there was no reason for U.S. forces to stay in the field, their mission was complete and a success.
+Given the situation, there was no reason for U.S. forces to stay in the field, their mission was complete and a success.
 Moreover, Colonel Brown (3rd Brigade commander), in overall command, was worried about reports that additional PAVN units were moving into the area over the border.
 He wanted to withdraw the units but Westmoreland demanded that the 2/7 and 2/5 stay at X-Ray to avoid the appearance of a retreat.

-The U.S. reported the bodies of 634 PAVN soldiers were found in the vicinity.
-The U.S. estimated that 1,215 PAVN were killed a distance away by artillery and airstrikes.
+The U.S. reported the bodies of 634 PAVN soldiers were found in the vicinity and estimated that 1,215 PAVN were killed a distance away by artillery and airstrikes.
 Six PAVN were captured.
 Six PAVN crew-served weapons and 135 individual weapons were captured, and an estimated 75–100 weapons were destroyed.
 The normal ratio of enemy soldiers killed to weapons captured as later established by the Department of Defense was 3 or 4 to one.

-At 12:53, Gen. Westmoreland called and wanted to know if the Cavalry have enough air support and if the troops were fine.
+At 12:53, Gen. Westmoreland enquired if the Cavalry had sufficient air support and if the troops were fine.
 At 16:25, 1st Air Cavalry TOC made an Arc Light request for YV 932985, YV 936996, YA 898005, YA 898019 at 13:00, not later than 17:00.
 At 18:50, II Corps Commanding General concurred with the Arc Light request.
 Around 20:25, DePuy finalized the plan to have B-52 bombers strike the LZ X-Ray the next day by noon.
-He got the assurance from Brown that the friendly troops had enough lead time and will meet the 3 km safety limits by then.
+He received Brown's assurance that the friendly troops had enough lead time and would meet the 3 km safety limits by then.